microsoftgraph/msgraph-sdk-powershell/src/Search/v1.0/docs/Get-MgExternalConnectionGroupMember.md

 ## SYNOPSIS
 A member added to an externalGroup.
-You can add Azure Active Directory users, Azure Active Directory groups, or an externalGroup as members.
+You can add Microsoft Entra users, Microsoft Entra groups, or an externalGroup as members.

 ## SYNTAX